-2.3.2 Municipal services/broken windows
+2.3.2 Municipal services

-Determining eligibility for the broken windows treatment required a segment-level measure of disorder.
-For this reason, we sent out enumerators to all 1,919 hotspots to take five photographs and rate hotspots on presence of graffiti, broken lights, garbage, boarded-up buildings, and run-down buildings.
-Enumerators were able to reach 1,534/1,919 hotspots.10
+Determining eligibility for the municipal services treatment required a segment-level measure of disorder.
+For this reason, we sent out enumerators to all 1,919 hotspots to take five photographs and rate hotspots on presence of graffiti, municipal services, garbage, boarded-up buildings, and run-down buildings.
+Enumerators were able to reach 1,534/1,919 hotspots. $^{10}$